-Companion Paws (Canada) pets are not Service Dogs or Guide Dogs.
-Companion Paws pets are designated Therapy Animals.
+Companion Paws Adoption pets are not Service Dogs or Guide Dogs.
+Companion Paws Adoption pets are designated Personal Therapy Dogs.
 Therapy Dogs are trained and tested in therapy companion obedience.
 Interaction with a Therapy Pet provides therapeutic, motivational, educational and recreational benefits to enhance quality of life.
 Therapy pets DO NOT share the public access rights granted to service pets and may be denied admittance to public places.
 Companion Paws pets do not have special privileges beyond those granted to any other pet in public places, on public transportation or in private buildings such as apartment blocks where the keeping of pets is restricted or prohibited.

 We will be working with rescue dogs and retired service dogs.
 Companion Paws Therapy Dogs will NOT be certified as service animals, the dogs are therapy companion animals.
 The strict level of training needed to complete the program is set by The LifeLine Canada Foundation while the certification exam is performed by Companion Paws qualified Therapy Dog evaluators.
 Upon completion and passing of the therapy dog evaluation, the owner/handler will receive a Companion Paws Therapy Dog vest, identification card and certficate of registration from The LifeLine Canada Foundation’s Companion Paws Therapy Dog program.

 Step 1 – Complete and submit the application online with required supporting documents

 Step 2 – When the applicant is funding the program process, payment is to be made after submitting the completed application.
 The cost is $1500.

 Step 3 – When The LifeLine Canada Foundation is funding the program process for the applicant, the applicant will go onto our waiting list in the order that it was received.

 Step 4 – When payment or funding for the applicant has been received and the applicant approved, the search process of adoption will start within 2 weeks time.